 Set in the fictitious surroundings of Oxbridge General Hospital, the series was an instant hit with a million viewers tuning in to the first episode in February 1957.

 Running for ten years – and reaching #2 in the ratings in 1960 and boasting 16 million viewers by 1962 – it made stars out of the actors and actresses who walked its wards, not least of all Jill Browne, who played pin-up nurse (later Sister) Carole Young.

 The patients at Oxbridge were remarkably healthy and fortunate as no worrying or incurable illnesses were allowed.

 Although the series was high in drama it also had a very low mortality rate (patient deaths were strictly limited to five per year – later reduced to two), concentrating more on the lives of the doctors and nurses who staffed the hospital.

 Dr Moone had a busy time of it in 1963.
-First there was pretty nurse Sally Bowen and a frowned-upon secret romance, a troop carrier overturned stretching Casualty to the limit, and the star of the ward, Sister Carole Young, was taken ill and admitted to her won ward.
-What drama!
+First, there was pretty nurse Sally Bowen and a frowned-upon secret romance, a troop carrier overturned stretching Casualty to the limit, and the star of the ward, Sister Carol Young, was taken ill and admitted to her own ward.